Adolphe, Grand Duke of Luxembourg: Grand Duke of Luxembourg

 In 1879, Adolphe's niece Emma of Waldeck and Pyrmont, the daughter of another of his half-sisters, married William III, King of the Netherlands and Grand Duke of Luxembourg.
 In 1890, upon William's death without surviving male issue, their only daughter Wilhelmina succeeded to the Dutch throne, but was excluded from the succession to Luxembourg.
 The Grand Duchy, which had been linked to the Netherlands in personal union since 1815, passed to Adolphe in accordance with the Nassau Family Pact.

 Adolphe was King-Grand Duke William III's 17th cousin once removed through a male-only line, but was also his 3rd cousin as they both descended from William IV, Prince of Orange (he being the paternal great-grandson of William IV's eldest daughter Princess Carolina of Orange-Nassau).
 He had, in fact, taken over the regency of Luxembourg for a short time during William III's illness.

 Adolphe was already 73 years old by this time and knew little of Luxembourgish politics.
 He mostly abstained from day-to-day governing; Prime Minister Paul Eyschen, in office since 1888, took care of the affairs of state.
 This established a convention that the monarch would remain absent from the politics of the day, despite being vested with considerable reserve powers on paper.
 In 1902 Adolphe appointed his son William as Lieutenant-Representative.

 He died in 1905 at his summer home, Schloss Hohenburg in Lenggries, and in 1953 was buried in the crypt of the church of Schloss Weilburg.

 Personal life

 On 31 January 1844, Adolphe married firstly in St. Petersburg, Grand Duchess Elizabeth Mikhailovna of Russia, niece of Emperor Nicholas I of Russia.
-She died less than a year afterwards giving birth to a stillborn daughter.
+She died less than a year after giving birth to a stillborn daughter.
 Adolphe built the Russian Orthodox Church of Saint Elizabeth 1847 to 1855 as her funeral church.

-On 23 April 1851, he remarried in Princess Adelheid-Marie of Anhalt-Dessau.
+On 23 April 1851, he remarried to Princess Adelheid-Marie of Anhalt-Dessau.
 They had five children, of whom only two lived to the age of eighteen and became prince and princess of Luxembourg: